 Are you burnt out?
-Putting most of your energy into delivering benefits with low impact?
-Think about what’s valuable to your patrons, and what will be sustainable for you.
+Try to think about what is valuable to your patrons, and what will be sustainable for you.
 Here’s a great post from the Patreon Blog that discusses strategy for your business: 5 Steps to Predictable, Monthly Income for Any Creator with an Audience

 What’s in this article?

-- Click Edit Tier of the individual Tier you’re making changes to.
+- Click Edit tier button of the individual tier you’re making changes to.

-As you scroll down, you’ll see where you can:
+As you scroll down, you’ll find where you can: